SpaceIL: Failed landing

 On 11 April 2019, at approximately 1900 UTC, the lander began its de-orbit and landing procedure.
 Within minutes before the expected landing, mission control received a "selfie" photograph from the probe with the lunar surface visible in the background.
 During the braking procedure on approach to the landing site, the craft's main engine stopped operating.
 The engine was brought back online following a system reset; however, the craft had already lost too much altitude to slow its descent sufficiently.
-The spacecraft arrived at the surface of the moon, but at a speed and angle that did not allow for a soft landing.
+The spacecraft arrived at the surface of the Moon, but at a speed and angle that did not allow for a soft landing.
 Having apparently crashed, communication with the lander ended.
 SpaceIL announced the failure at 19:25 UTC.
 Final telemetry values on the mission control screens showed an altitude of 149 m, and horizontal and vertical velocities of 946.7 m/s and -134 m/s, respectively.

 Beresheet 2

-On 13 April 2019, SpaceIL announced plans for a second attempt to the Moon, Beresheet 2, but on 26 June 2019 SpaceIL said in a statement that the second mission will not target the Moon, and instead it will be to another undisclosed object.

-On 5 February 2020 Shimon Sarid was appointed as CEO of SpaceIL.
-In this role Sarid will lead the Beresheet 2 project with the goal of getting an unmanned spacecraft to the Moon; and soft-landing it.
+On 13 April 2019, SpaceIL announced plans for a second attempt to the Moon, Beresheet 2, but on 26 June 2019, SpaceIL said in a statement that the second mission will not target the Moon, and instead it will be to another undisclosed object.
+On 5 February 2020, Shimon Sarid was appointed CEO of SpaceIL to lead the Beresheet 2 project with the goal of getting an uncrewed spacecraft to the Moon and soft-landing it.
+In 2025, the mission was suspended due to lack of funding.